Teamon9161/vscode-feather/README.md

 ## Usage
 - Open a `.feather` file from the explorer (double-click) or right-click and choose **Open Feather File**.
 - You can also run the command **Feather: Open Feather File** from the Command Palette.
-- Use the webview controls to navigate pages or apply filters.
+- Enter a Polars expression at the top to sort/filter, then use the bottom controls to navigate pages.